abrahamparn/data-analysis-with-python-freecodecamp/medical-data-visualizer/README.md

 ## Notes

-In case you want to run it in your local, you need to install numpy.
+In case you want to run it in your local, you need to install seaborn.
 To install, you can do:

 ```
 pip install seaborn